 In the event that you and your family have to leave your primary domicile on short notice, we continue to look for the ideal bug out shelter.
-We recently looked at the large family shelter by Mountain Safety Research (MSR) called the Backyard Barn.
+The issue that we keep finding is that there are a limited amount of high quality/light weight large tents.
+We recently found one that by Mountain Safety Research (MSR) called the Backyard Barn.
 A tent that lives up to it’s name.

 By the SurvivalCache.com team

 (From the Manufacturer) Unique in its class, the Backcountry Barn shelter’s single-wall construction affords amazingly spacious protection for up to five people in a relatively small package.
 Its easy-pitching, hooped design offers standing head clearance from end-to-end for most, and steep sidewalls expand livable space to its maximum potential.
 An included, detachable floor lets you adapt the interior for anything from covering a picnic table or storing group gear, to sleeping quarters or a remote race check-point/aid station.

 Easy Set-up: Straightforward design keeps set-up uncommonly easy for a tent of this size.
 Big and Livable: 74-in.
 (1.9 m) center height end-to-end and large windows at front and rear with awnings allow great ventilation in any weather.
 Stable: Advanced design and multiple guy points add security in windy conditions.
 Smart: Detachable, waterproof bathtub floor allows customized use of interior spaces.
 Compact: Advanced, single-wall design packs-down to the size of many 3-person tents.

 Additional Features: (8) mesh pockets, (3) internal lantern hooks, (1) door and two large windows for maximum ventilation, multiple guy-out points, front and rear awnings.